 |The two schematics symbols for basic bipolar transistors are shown to the far left with the labels NPN and PNP.
 A small current going to the emitter and base of these transistors will cause a much larger emitter and collector current to flow.|

 For example if you wanted to control a relay with your computer you would need a transistor of this sort.
 The transistor would allow the very small current produced by your computer would go to the transistor's base and emitter, which would allow the larger current on the emitter collector to flow to the relay.
 See the schematics below:

-of the 1K resistor (marked C).
-You would also need a ground from the computer
+resistor (marked C).
+You would also need a ground from the

 Do you see the diode that connects across the relay coil?
 Do you know why it's there?
 The diode protects the transistor and computer from voltage spike that might come back from the activation of the relay.

 Transistors of this sort have a few key features in common for instance the base - emitter junction and a diode will not conduct until the forward voltage exceeds 0.6 volts.